mohamedRamadan16/ATC_01013274668/README.md

 ## Overview
 **EventHorizon** is a full-stack web application built for seamless event management.
 It enables users to browse, book, and manage events, while providing administrators with tools to oversee and control event listings.

+## **Live Overview**

+I used MonsterASP to host my backend, and Netlify to host the front-end you can see a live overview : **https://romioeventhorizon.netlify.app/**

+Admin Credentials
+- username : admin123
+- password : Admin123*

 **Swagger Documentation**
-you can check the swagger documentation for the API here : http://eventhorizon.runasp.net/swagger/index.html
+you can check the swagger documentation for the API here : **https://eventhorizon.runasp.net/swagger/index.html**

+or you can download the EventHorizon-FrontEnd Folder open the index.html then start a liveserver.

 ## Considerations
-As my expertise lies primarily in backend development, the frontend was implemented using simple technologies to focus on core functionality and maintainability.
+As my expertise lies primarily in backend development, the frontend was implemented using simple technologies and using AI tools (vibe coding).

 ## AI Tools Utilized
 To enhance productivity and code quality, the following AI tools were used throughout development: